djmgit/DeathStar/CONTRIBUTING.md

 If you want to work on an issue, may be an already opened issue or an issue which you have created, please comment on the issue that you want to work on it.
 Then you will be assigned to that issue and you can start hacking DeathStar

+While sending the PR, please make sure your commits are squashed.
+The commit message header should contain the corresponding issue number, like

+Fixed #[issue_no] : Commit message header

+The commit message body should describe in detail what has been done as a part of the PR.